isabella232/core-services-learn.en/help/launch-web/launch-overview-and-creating-properties.md

 ---

-# Launch Overview and Creating Properties
+# Experience Platform Launch Overview and Creating Properties

 Get a quick overview of Adobe Experience Platform Launch, and learn how to create new properties to house the code for your site.